Wang Noi Power Plant

 Background

-To strengthen and support the future growth of the public and private sectors, Wang Noi Power Plant is the first and the only power plant of the area of generating capacity and transmission system development of the Lower Central region.
-The power plant has supported economic infra-structure development bringing prosperity to the region and giving services to expanding suburban areas.
+To strengthen the future growth of the public and private sectors, Wang Noi Power Plant is the first and the only power plant in the area of generating capacity and transmission system development of the Lower Central region.
+The power plant has supported the economic infrastructure development bringing prosperity to the region and giving services to expanding suburban areas.

-The construction of Wang Noi Blocks 1-3 began in November, 1994 and completed on April 28, 1998.
-The opening ceremony of Wang Noi Power plant was inaugurated by His Royal Highness Crown Prince Maha Vajiralongkorn on August 7, 1998.
+The construction of Wang Noi Blocks 1-3 began in November 1994 and was completed on April 28, 1998.
+The opening ceremony of the Wang Noi Power plant was inaugurated by His Majesty King Maha Vajiralongkorn Phra Vajiraklaochaoyuhua on August 7, 1998.

 Characteristics of the power plant

-At present, Wang Noi Power Plant has the contractual generating capacity of 1,436 MW
+At present, Wang Noi Power Plant has a contracted generating capacity of 750 MW:

-• Block 4 with generating capacity of 750 MW
+• Block 4 with a generating capacity of 750 MW

 Contact